Coping with Infertility

 A woman or her partner are considered to be infertile if they have tried unsuccessfully for a year to create a pregnancy.
 If they're in their 30s or older, the couple may need to be evaluated by a fertility specialist after trying diligently for six months.
 Infertility doesn't mean there won't ever be a pregnancy just that there's a problem that could warrant intervention.

-"Couples dealing with infertility have a horrific time," says Alice Domar, PhD, founder and director of the Mind/Body Center for Women's Health at Boston IVF and author of Conquering Infertility.
+"Couples dealing with infertility often have a horrific time," says Alice Domar, PhD, founder and director of the Mind/Body Center for Women's Health at Boston IVF and author of Conquering Infertility.
 Domar says it may be the first time that a couple has dealt with a crisis, and many don't know how to face it.

 That stress of infertility is one of the reasons why the American Society of Reproductive Medicine calls it "one of the most distressing life crises that a couple has ever experienced together."